nikogura/redisproxy/README.md

 I combed the internet looking for examples, I invented new ways to phrase my problem.
 Finally I found someone else's project that was close enough to the simplicity I craved, and got very angry.
 He seemed to be able to pull off what was eluding me.
 He got something that looked like my first attempt to work before I went down the channel rabbit hole.

 Turned out it was the magical struct.
 Duh.
 Of course, once I understood it I saw it in a bunch of other threads.
 It was there, I just couldn't absorb it until I wore a forehead shaped hole in the wall.
 Interesting though.
 I've been meaning to investigate channels.

+* Documentation was perhaps an hour or so sprinkled throughout the project.

 # Unimplemented Requirements